elshafey122/Limit-Input-Characters/README.md

-it mannge user to input limited letters
+##it mannges user to input limited letters